Loxos/eslint-plugin-sonarjs/README.md

 }
 ```

-* Add `plugin:sonarjs/recommended` to the `extends` option to enable all recommended rules:
+* Add `plugin:sonarjs/recommended` to the `extends` option to enable all available rules:

 ```json
 {